MorningMartin111/1724project/README.md

 ### C. Rust-Based Frontend (Yew + Wasm)
 The user interface is built entirely in Rust using the **Yew** framework.
+*   **Unified History Aggregation:** Since the system runs on two separate ports with independent databases, the frontend acts as an **Aggregator**.
+On startup, it asynchronously fetches chat history from both Port 8000 and Port 8001, merges the data, removes duplicates, and sorts them by timestamp.
+This provides the user with a seamless, unified view of their conversation history.
 *   **In-Session Model Switching:** Users can dynamically toggle between "Llama 2" (Port 8000) and "Mistral/Qwen" (Port 8001) **within the same chat session**.
-This enables a hybrid workflow where a user can use the faster Llama model for simple greetings and seamlessly switch to the smarter Qwen model for complex queries without losing the conversation context.
 *   **Streaming UI:** The chat interface updates in real-time as tokens arrive via SSE, with support for stopping generation mid-stream.
-*   **Sidebar Navigation:** A history sidebar allows users to switch between different chat sessions seamlessly.

 ## 5. User’s Guide
 1.  **Launch the System:** Ensure both backends and the frontend are running (see Reproducibility Guide).